 Life considered at cellular, organism, and population levels.
 Function and diversity of the living world.
 Presentation of basic biological principles as well as topics and issues of current human interest.
 Does not satisfy biology major requirements.

-BIOL 110: Introduction to Biology
+BIOL 110: Biology Major Orientation

 Cr.
 1. F.

-Orientation to the scope of the biological sciences, and discussion of professional opportunities.
-Required of first year biology majors.
+Student orientation to the Biology program.
+Introduction to degree requirements, university policies and deadlines, campus resources, academic success strategies, degree planning, and registration procedures.
+Community building through the Biology Education Success Teams Learning Community.
+Required for first-year direct from high school Biology majors.
 Offered on a satisfactory-fail basis only.

 BIOL 111: Opportunities in Biology

 (1-0) Cr.
 0.5.
 S.

-Introduction to biological science disciplines and professional opportunities through faculty presentations which examine a variety of current research topics.
+Prereq: Direct-from-high school students only Orientation to opportunities in Biology.
+Introduction to biological science disciplines, career awareness, and professional development opportunities.
+Required for first-year direct from high school Biology majors.
 Offered on a satisfactory-fail basis only.

-BIOL 112: Transfer Student Orientation
+BIOL 112: Transfer Student Orientation Cr.

-Cr.
 1. F.S.

-Orientation to opportunities in Biology.
-Review of degree requirements and other information.
-Intended for students transferring from other academic institutions.
+Prereq: Serves: Internal and external transfer students (emphasis on external transfers) Orientation to the Biology major for students transferring from other academic institutions.
+Reviews university resources, academic success strategies, degree requirements, opportunities for campus involvement, and professional development.
+Required for all new transfer students and recommended for major changes.
+Online with on-campus activities.
 Offered on a satisfactory-fail basis only.
-Offered on a satisfactory-fail basis only.

-BIOL 155: Human Biology
+BIOL 155: Human Biology (3-0) Cr.

-(3-0) Cr.
 3. F.S.

 A survey course of human biology, including principal structures and functions of the body systems and the diseases and disorders associated with them.
 Designed to meet general education requirements in natural science.
 Not recommended for those seeking a career in the allied health professions or for students majoring in life science.
 Does not satisfy biology major requirements.

-BIOL 173: Environmental Biology (Cross-listed with ENV S).
+BIOL 173: Environmental Biology

+(Cross-listed with ENV S).
 (3-0) Cr.
 3. F.S.

 An introduction to the structure and function of natural systems at scales from the individual to the biosphere and the complex interactions between humans and their environment.
 Discussions of human population growth, biodiversity, sustainability, resource use, and pollution.
 Does not satisfy biology major requirements.

-BIOL 201: Introduction to Environmental Issues (Cross-listed with ENSCI, ENV S).
+BIOL 201: Introduction to Environmental Issues

+(Cross-listed with ENSCI, ENV S).
 (2-0) Cr.
+2. F.

-2. F. Discussion of current and emerging environmental issues such as human population growth, energy use, loss of biodiversity, water resources, and climate change.
-BIOL 204: Biodiversity (Cross-listed with ENV S).
+Discussion of current and emerging environmental issues such as human population growth, energy use, loss of biodiversity, water resources, and climate change.

+BIOL 204: Biodiversity

+(Cross-listed with ENV S).
 (4-0) Cr.
+2. S.

-2. S. Prereq: One course in life sciences Survey of the major groups of organisms and biological systems.
+Prereq: One course in life sciences

+Survey of the major groups of organisms and biological systems.
 Definition, measurements, and patterns of distribution of organisms.
 Sources of information about biodiversity.
 Does not satisfy biology major requirements.
 Half semester course.

-BIOL 211: Principles of Biology I (3-0) Cr.
+BIOL 211: Principles of Biology I

+(3-0) Cr.
 3. F.S.

 Prereq: High school biology Introduction to the nature of life, including the diversity of microbial, plant, and animal life; the nature of heredity; evolution; and principles of ecology.
 Intended for life science majors.
 BIOL 211L: Principles of Biology Laboratory I (0-3) Cr.
 1. F.S.
 Prereq: Credit or enrollment in BIOL 211 Laboratory to accompany 211.

-BIOL 212: Principles of Biology II
+BIOL 212: Principles of Biology II (3-0) Cr.

-(3-0) Cr.
 3. F.S.